FormulaReasoning: A Dataset for Formula-Based Numerical Reasoning: Dataset Construction

 \subsection{Formula Database Construction}

-Our next step was to \textit{construct a unified formula repository for the entire dataset}.
-Given that parameters in the same formula can be expressed differently across various problem contexts, for instance, the two formulas ``[weight of water] = [mass of water] * [gravitational acceleration]'' and ``[weight] = [mass] * [gravitational acceleration]'' both calculate the weight of an object, we need to merge these formulas into a single representation.
+Our next step was to \emph{construct a consolidated formula database for the entire dataset}.
+Parameters in the same formula can be expressed differently in various problem contexts.
+For example, the two formulas ``[weight of water] = [mass of water] * [gravitational acceleration]'' and ``[weight] = [mass] * [gravitational acceleration]'' both calculate the weight of an object.
+It would be helpful to standardize these formulas for use with LLMs, particularly in methods such as RAG~\cite{tran2024rare}, step supervision~\cite{zhang2024llama}, and tree-based search~\cite{zhao2024marco}, to avoid long-tail distribution issues caused by treating different formula expressions as different formulas.

-We divided the construction process of the formulas database into three steps: 1) Merge the formulas through symbolic rules.
-2) Merge the formulas through semantics based method.
-3) Manual review and error correction.
+We divided the construction process of a consolidated formula database into three steps: 1) Merge formulas through symbolic rules.
+2) Merge formulas through a semantics-based method.
+3) Manually review and correct errors.
 In Table~\ref{table:formula_num_changes}, we present the initial number of formulas and the remaining number of formulas after each step.